danja/hypertype/README.md

-Playing with a custom typeface - learning by doing :)
+Playing with a custom typeface...

+Using birdfont, by eye (maybe use fontforge later to standardise measurements).

-First pass: reducing/softening serifs, making ties like Burlingame.
+Quick first pass: reducing/softening serifs, making ties like Burlingame.
+Doesn't matter if they're messy (take time over individual chars to fix later).

-*** Progress : tweaked as far as F
+*Progress* : ABCDEFGHIJK

 Check with : http://www.impallari.com/testing/

 Motivated by wanting a nice & clear, but distinctive fonts for my sites.
-Starting with body text (Used to use Georgia, currently Merriweather on WordPress).
+Serif body text first.
+(Used to use Georgia, currently Merriweather on WordPress).

 Modern-looking but retaining some of Times-like authority.
+Hint of architectural ogives.

 Legibility/readability a priority, so nothing too radical.

-Started with Liberation Serif 2, to get Times New Roman metrics.
+Started with Liberation Serif 2, to get something like Times New Roman metrics for compatibility.